- Home

 Treating precancerous abnormalities

-If any of the tests show precancerous cell changes, you may have one of the following treatments to prevent you developing cervical cancer.
+If any of the tests show precancerous cell changes, you may have one of the following procedures to remove the area of abnormal cells and prevent it developing into cervical cancer.

 Learn more about:

-A LLETZ or LEEP is done under local anaesthetic in your doctor’s office or under general anaesthetic in hospital.
-It takes about 10–20 minutes.
+The procedure is done under local anaesthetic in your doctor’s clinic or under local or general anaesthetic in hospital.
+A LLETZ takes about 5–10 minutes.
 The tissue sample is sent to a laboratory for examination under a microscope.
-Results are usually available within a week.
+Results are usually available in 1–2 weeks.

 Side effects of a LLETZ or LEEP

-After a LLETZ or LEEP you can still become pregnant, however you may have a slightly higher risk of having the baby prematurely.
+After a LLETZ you can still become pregnant, but you may have a slightly higher risk of having the baby prematurely.
 Talk to your doctor before the procedure if you are concerned.

 Cone biopsy

-This procedure is similar to a LLETZ.
-It is used when the abnormal cells are found in the cervical canal, when early-stage cancer is suspected, or for older women needing a larger excision.
-In some cases, it is also used to treat very small, early-stage cancers, particularly for young women who would like to have children in the future.
+This procedure is used when the abnormal cells are found in the cervical canal, if a larger area needs to be removed or when early-stage cancer is suspected.
+In some cases, a cone biopsy is also used to treat very early-stage cancers, particularly if you would like to have children in the future.

-The cone biopsy is usually done as day surgery in hospital under general anaesthetic.
-A surgical knife (scalpel) is used to remove a cone-shaped piece of tissue from the cervix.
-The tissue is examined to make sure that all the abnormal cells have been removed.
-Results are usually available within a week.
+A cone biopsy is usually done as day surgery in hospital under general anaesthetic.
+A surgical knife (scalpel) is used to remove a cone-shaped piece of tissue from the cervix (see Types of surgery for more information).
+A pathologist examines the tissue to make sure all the abnormal cells have been removed.
+Results are usually available in 1–2 weeks.

 Side effects of a cone biopsy